The-Shuai/VisGraph/README.md

 - `test.json`: small-scale dataset for visualization algorithm testing
 ## Instructions
 - Loading data and rendering graphs may take a while
-- When the mouse hovers on the node, the node and the edges concerning with the nodes is highlighted with color `blue`
+- When the mouse hovers on the node, the node and the edges concerning with the nodes is highlighted with color `blue` and the name of the node appears
 - When clicking two connected nodes, the shortest path between these two nodes is highlighted with color `red`

 ![VisGraph](VisGraph.png)